 If you add structured data to your page, make sure that you follow our structured data policies.

 Why aren’t my AMP-specific features appearing on tablet or desktop?

 AMP-specific features on Google, such as the Top Stories carousel, are currently available only on mobile.
-Although AMP itself works on most device types, including desktop, there are currently no plans to expand AMP-specific features to non-mobile platforms.
+Although AMP itself works on all device types, including desktop, there are currently no plans to expand AMP-specific features to non-mobile platforms.